Super Keyword in Java Explained

 Understanding the super Keyword in Java

 The super keyword is one of the most important features of Java.
-However, Java is an object-oriented programming language with strong inheritance management and also utilization of features.
+However, Java is an object-oriented programming language with strong inheritance management and the utilization of features.
 The super keyword is an essential feature of Java inheritance since it allows a subclass to communicate with its superclass.

-In this Java tutorial, we will learn all about the super keyword in Java including the usage of the super keyword in Java, and the advantages of the super keyword in Java.
-So remove your all distraction and let's focus on What is the super Keyword?
+In this Java tutorial, we will learn all about the super keyword in Java including the usage of the super keyword in Java, and the advantages of the super keyword in JavaSo remove all your distractions, and let's focus on What is the super Keyword?

-Fast-track your full stack development journey by enrolling in our Java Full Stack Developer Certification Course now!
+Fast-track your full-stack development journey by enrolling in our Java Full Stack Developer Certification Course now!

 • In Java, the super keyword enables referencing a subclass's parent or superclass.